TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

 As the damBreak case is quite small, it is likely that the parallel run is not faster than the sequential, due to the communication overhead.

-In a testrun, the results have been as follows:
+In a test run, the results have been as follows:

 | time type | sequential | parallel  |
 |-----------|------------|-----------|